Restrepia guttulata: Etymology

 The genus Restrepia is named in honour of the Colombian politician and historian, Don José Restrepo, who was also an early investigator of the flora of his home county.
 The specific epithet of Restrepia guttulata comes from the adjective guttate, meaning “in the form of drops; furnished with drops, which originates from the latin ‘guttātus’ meaning spotted or speckled.
 This refers to the conspicuous spotted lip and fused sepals of the flower.

 Habitat and Ecology

 Restrepia guttulata grows in cold and humid cloud forest habitats at elevations of 1700 to 2800 metres above sea level.
 In Venezuela, R. guttulata has been recorded growing at 1200 metres in open trees in the forest near the city of El Consejo.
-It’s adult lifespan, including germination from seed, vegetative growth, flowering, and reproduction, occurs on branches or otherwise situated in aerial habitats in the forest canopy.
+Its adult lifespan, including germination from seed, vegetative growth, flowering, and reproduction, occurs on branches or otherwise situated in aerial habitats in the forest canopy.
 The production of tiny, dust-like seeds enables wind powered seed dispersal.
 Seeds fly away from their parent plant on the wind before coming to rest on a suitable branch to grow.